ABOUT THE LAW

-If you chose to apply via mail, have a physician complete and mail the Physician Certification Form provided : (MUST BE MAILED BY PHYSICIAN NOT PATIENT).
+If you chose to apply via mail, have a physician complete and mail the Physician Certification Form provided : (MUST BE GIVEN TO PATIENT).

 4. ONLY APPLICABLE TO MAIL IN APPLICATIONS: Follow the final application submission process (noted in the application) and then await the results.
 Results (approval/denial) should occur within 90 days of IDPH receiving application.

 5. Renew your card before it expires.
 A letter should be received from IDPH stating the renewal process.
 If you have not received a letter within 60 days of your current cards expiration date, please use the link below.

 Can I grow my own medical cannabis?